Want to know more? — Subscribe

 Softermii Experience

-New and existing businesses that want to capitalize on current telehealth trends in the healthcare industry need an experienced partner to guide them through the intricacies of such development.
+New and existing businesses that want to capitalize on current telemedicine trends in healthcare industry need an experienced partner to guide them through the intricacies of such development.

 Softermii has the necessary experience to bring your idea to market.
 We have a proven track record of success, as seen in these case studies highlighting our work on the HIPAA Video and MedRealtime projects.